Interaction-Grounded Learning with Action-inclusive Feedback: Empirical Evaluations

 \section{Empirical Evaluations}

-In this section, we provide empirical evaluations in simulated environments created using supervised classification datasets.
+In this section, we provide empirical evaluations in simulated environments created using supervised classification datasets (Sec.~\ref{sec:exp_openml}) and an open source fMRI simulator (Sec.~\ref{sec:bci_exp}).

-The task is depicted in Figure~\ref{fig:mnist_setting}.
 We evaluate our approach by comparing: (1) CB: Contextual Bandits with exact reward, (2) \oldIGL: The method proposed by~\citet{xie2021interaction} which assumes the feedback vector contains no information about the context and reward, and (3) \newIGL: The proposed method which assumes that the feedback vector could contain information about the action but is conditionally independent of the context given the reward.
 Note that contextual bandits (CB) is a skyline compared to both \oldIGL and \newIGL, since it need not disambiguate the latent reward.
 All methods use logistic regression with a linear representation.
 At test time, each method takes the argmax of the policy.
-We provide details of setting up the experiment in Appendix~\ref{sec:exp_detail}.

-We evaluate our approach on different environments with action-inclusive feedback generated using supervised classification datasets.
-We generate high-dimensional feedback vectors for the MNIST classification dataset (Section~\ref{sec:exp_mnist}) and low-dimensional feedback vectors for more than 200 OpenML CC-18 datasets (Section~\ref{sec:exp_openml}).
-Following the practical instantiation of Assumption~\ref{asmp:pi_bad} (see Section~\ref{sec:sym_brk}), we know if the dataset has a balanced action distribution (no action belongs to more than 50\% of the samples), selecting uniformly random policy $\pi_\unif$ as $\pi_\bad^a$ for all $a \in \Acal$ satisfies Assumption~\ref{asmp:pi_bad}.
+Following the practical instantiation of Assumption~\ref{asmp:pi_bad} (Section~\ref{sec:sym_brk}), we know if the dataset has a balanced action distribution (no action belongs to more than 50\% of the samples), selecting uniformly random policy $\pi_\unif$ as $\pi_\bad^a$ for all $a \in \Acal$ satisfies Assumption~\ref{asmp:pi_bad}.
 Therefore, in this section, our experiments are all based on the dataset with a balanced action distribution, and we select $\pi_\bad^a = \pi_\unif$ for all $a \in \Acal$.